Diagnostics

 3FTP Sensor voltageUse a multimeter or OBD2 live data to check for 0.5V to 4.5V range.

-4Purge valveEnsure the valve isn't stuck open using a vacuum pump.
+4Purge valveEnsure the valve is not stuck open using a vacuum pump.

 How to Fix P0451